solus-project/ferryd/README.md

 ferryd
 --------

+> Fast, safe and reliable transit for the delivery of software updates to users.

 [![Report](https://goreportcard.com/badge/github.com/solus-project/binman)](https://goreportcard.com/report/github.com/solus-project/ferryd) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 `ferryd` is the binary repository manager for Solus.
 In addition to providing basic management for repositories, it is also an asynchronous job-based daemon, processing incoming package